 “The most important thing for anyone’s budget is built-in flexibility.” said Mayelin Alvarez, a financial professional with Coastal Wealth in Miami, Florida.
 “If your budget can’t change quickly to address outside factors – both good and bad -- you may end up missing out on a lot of opportunities.”

 When life hums along, it’s easier to follow your budget closely.
 But what about when it doesn’t?
-Forty percent of Americans do not have the cash on hand to absorb an unexpected expense of $400, according to a 2017 report by the Federal Reserve.1 That’s why an important part of family budgeting is allowing for creating and maintaining an emergency fund.
-(Learn more: Emergency fund basics )
+Just one in four American families have more than six months of expenses saved up for an emergency, according to the latest State of the American Family study by MassMutual.
+That’s why an important part of family budgeting is allowing for creating and maintaining an emergency fund.
+(Learn more: Emergency fund basics)

 But sometimes a sudden major expense can stretch beyond your “just-in-case” funds.
 That’s why creating a family budget that can handle life’s unexpected financial speedbumps requires more than focusing on money in and money out.